 Using Bmaps is easy!
 Anyone can download it for free (https://bmaps.world/en) on PC, iOS or Android.
 It’s available in Japanese, English and Spanish.
 Users can click on the map to review a spot and select accessibility features.
 They can also upload photos and leave comments, which are extremely useful for others.

 The search function of Bmaps helps users find if there are places near them that meet their accessibility requirements.

 GURUNAVI (“Gourmet Navigation”).
 It is a Japanese website similar to Yelp! and lists thousands of restaurants in both Japanese and English.

 The key to using it to find accessible restaurants is unfortunately slightly hidden.

-After you have made a search like “shinjuku sushi”, scroll down until you see “Search Features” on the left-hand side.
+After you have made a search like “shinjuku sushi”, it will show you recommendations.
+Since you cannot filter these, click on “All” at the top.

 Unfortunately, this resets your search, so you will need to chose an area and food type again.